-In computer programming, macros are a tool which allow a developer to re-use code.
+In computer programming, macros are a tool that allows a developer to re-use code.
 For instance, in the C programming language, this is an example of a simple macro definition which incorporates arguments:

 #define square(x) ((x) * (x))